zooniverse/Talk/README.md

 Uses the 1.x.x version of the Ruby AWS SDK gem, which is unfortunately not specified in the gemfile.
 Be sure you are using the corret version.

 Also uses hem as a front-end builder, which only works with node version ~0.10.x.

+You will need:
++ Ruby 2.1.x installed to run the configure / deploy scripts
++ Node 0.10.x see package.json for more details

 ### Setup

-Install the dependencies:  `npm install .`
+Install the dependencies:
+ + `npm install .`
+ + `bundle install`

 Fix hem's dependencies: *a recently introduced regression; maybe we should just fork the repository?*
   - `cd ./node_modules/hem`